LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 These are converted into a Markdown format in an intermediate step and this also allows to add further user documentation such as examples or installation instructions.
 Once the finished documentation has been generated from static (+html) files, it is stored in the project repository.
 Another publication option is to host the documentation via online services such as \href{https://readthedocs.com}{ReadTheDocs}, where users can make documentation for typical software projects available to others.

 The documentation has also been uploaded to the \href{https://magneticreadoutprocessing.readthedocs.io/}{ReadTheDocs} service.
-The figure \ref{MagneticReadoutProcessing_documentation_hosted_on_ReadTheDocs.png} shows a screenshot of the start page, which also lists separate menu items for tutorials on the individual functionalities.
+The Figure \ref{MagneticReadoutProcessing_documentation_hosted_on_ReadTheDocs.png} shows a screenshot of the start page, which also lists separate menu items for tutorials on the individual functionalities.
 The process of creating and publishing the documentation has been automated using \href{https://github.com/features/actions}{GithubActions}, so that it is always automatically kept up to date with new features.